Attorney Visa Sponsorship Jobs in Ohio

 SUPPLEMENTAL INFORMATION

-The final candidate selected for this position will be required to undergo a criminal background check as well as other investigative reviews.
-Criminal convictions do not necessarily preclude an applicant from consideration for a position, unless restricted under state or federal law or federal restrictions.
-An individual assessment of an applicant's prior criminal convictions will be made before excluding an applicant from consideration.
+The final applicant selected for the position will be required to undergo a criminal background check.
+An individual assessment of an applicant’s prior criminal convictions will be made before excluding an applicant from consideration.

 Ohio is a Disability Inclusion State and strives to be a model employer of individuals with disabilities.
 The State of Ohio is committed to providing access and inclusion and reasonable accommodation in its services, activities, programs and employment opportunities in accordance with the Americans with Disabilities Act (ADA) and other applicable laws.